 Florida Boat Transport

 Florida Boat Transporters and Haulers like in all other states must comply with the state DOT regulations while operating in the state of Florida.
-In general when a transporter is operating in Florida the regulations are not that strict.
+In general, when a transporter is operating in Florida the regulations are not that strict.
 Once a transport company moves the boat to the main highway system the route is clear sailing.
-The main Interstates 95 and 75 have high clearance and very little obstructions to contend with an oversize boat.
+The main Interstates 95 and 75 have high clearance and very little obstructions to contend with an oversized boat.
 When transporting a boat on highway 10 from Jacksonville through Tallahassee there a few low overpasses but easily avoided.
-In some locations the roads are very small close to small communities and boating locations along the coast, this can present small issues transporting the boat to the main highway system but easily accomplished by an experienced boat transporter.
+In some locations, the roads are very small close to small communities and boating locations along the coast, this can present small issues transporting the boat to the main highway system but easily accomplished by an experienced boat transporter.